The Best Shooting Ear Protection in 2023

 I have been wearing custom PremEar hearing plugs since 2015.
 They are the most advanced instant silicone product line available to the hearing industry and have an NRR of up to 37 dB.

-This mechanical filter automatically engages with higher-dB impulse explosions — like those caused by a rifle report — but allows lower-dB audio (like speech) to be heard clearly.
+The filters automatically engage with higher-dB impulse explosions — like those caused by a rifle report — but allow lower-dB audio (like speech) to be heard clearly.

-Beyond the range, I use them for concerts or anywhere I’m going to encounter really loud sounds but don’t need to dampen the decibels 100% of the time.
+Beyond the range, I use them for concerts or anywhere I’m going to encounter really loud sounds but still want to be able to hold conversations.

-Add in their nice metal, keyring-friendly carrying case and the fact you can get ahold of them for less than a pair of sawbucks, and you’ll never leave home without them.
+That said, you can get ahold of them for less than a pair of sawbucks, so I never hit the range without them.

 Howard Leight is one of the more well-known hearing protection manufacturers.